Daywards/firebase-typescript/README.md

 # Firebase Typescript Monorepo

-This is a **typescript monorepo** managed with [PNPM](https://pnpm.io/), designed to jumpstart the development of modern Firebase applications with a shared codebase.
+This is a **typescript monorepo** managed with [PNPM](https://pnpm.io/), designed to jumpstart the development of modern Firebase web applications with a shared codebase.

 It provides a production-ready foundation including:
 - **Next.js** application configured for **Firebase App Hosting**.